reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 1. Navigate to the "Launches" page.

-2. Select the "Force Finish" option in the context menu on the left hand of launch name.
+2. Select the "Force Finish" option in the context menu on the left hand of the launch name.

 3. The warning popup will be opened.

-4. Click "Finish" button.
+4. Click the "Finish" button.

 5. The launch will be stopped and shown in the launches table with the "stopped" tag and the *"stopped"* description.
 All the statistics collected by this time will be displayed.

 [ ![Image](Images/userGuide/manageLaunches/force_finish.png) ](https://youtu.be/nI1u4ZvKX1Y)